-Battery is an expendable supply, so when you use it for a long time, the capacity/battery life is shortened.
+The battery has an expendable supply, so when you use it for a long time, the capacity/battery life is shortened.
 If the battery life is reduced to under half of the initial time, we recommend that you purchase a new battery to use.